makhdoomahmed/Object-Detection/README.md

 ## Usage
-Run the main.py script to execute supporting scripts that perform object detection and create two folders:
+Run the main.py script to execute supporting scripts that perform object detection and create four folders:

+- image_source folder: contain the source image
 - runs folder: Contains labeled images with predicted bounding boxes.

-- Cropped_images folder: Contains images of the predicted objects cropped from the original image.
+- image_slice folder: Contains images of the predicted objects cropped from the original image.
+- metadata folder: CSV file which contain the data and X,Y location of all dectected object from source image.

 ## Paramaters accepted
 - Testing with multiple paramaters
     - python main.py - with no paramater with default image